naman14310/Interview_Prep/Coding Notes/DP/Decision Making.md

-# Problems based on making choices at each index
+# Problems based on Decision Making

 ### 1. Count Sorted Vowel Strings
 Given an integer n, return the number of strings of length n that consist only of vowels (a, e, i, o, u) and are lexicographically sorted.
 A string s is lexicographically sorted if for all valid i, s[i] is the same as or comes before s[i+1] in the alphabet.